larrybotha/building-algorithms-using-typescript/README.md

 A naive solution to determining if any string contains at least one palindrome would be to create a permutation of all possible character combinations.

-Because this uses permutations, it would have a complexity of `n!`.
+Because this uses permutations, it would have a time complexity of `n!`.

 An alternative solution is to evaluate the properties of a palindrome: